micmejia/bible-dump/NKJV/Genesis/Gen 44.md

 Then each man speedily let down his sack to the ground, and each opened his sack.

 ###### 12
 So he searched.
-He began with the oldest and [^b]left off with the youngest; and the cup was found in Benjamin's sack.
+He began with the oldest and left off with the youngest; and the cup was found in Benjamin's sack.

 ###### 13
 Then they tore their clothes, and each man loaded his donkey and returned to the city.